 Continue Your Adventure

-Similar National Parks: For a similar, but also different, cave experience, check out New Mexico’s Carlsbad Caverns National Park.
+More Caves: For a similar, but also different, cave experience, check out New Mexico’s Carlsbad Caverns National Park.
 Or in South Dakota, visit Wind Cave National Park or Jewel Cave National Monument.
+And don’t just pay attention to the national parks, Maquoketa Caves State Park in Iowa is a fun visit too.

 Nearby National Parks: Nearby is relative, but if you’re chasing national parks, there’s a few to look into.
 You have Indiana Dunes National Park to the north, Gateway Arch National Park to the west, and New River Gorge National Park to the east.
 All are between a five to six hour drive from Mammoth Cave.